W0dan/PdfCraft/README.md

 A library to create PDF's

 The library is meant to provide a means to generate PDF-files without file-access and as fast as possible, while keeping the API developer-friendly.
 Given these constraints, I tried to put as many features in it.
 However, it is a work in progress and not finished by far.

 For examples on how to use this library, I'd like to refer to the (unit-)tests, especially those under 'API'.

 The unit tests can drop their output in a file by uncommenting or adding a call to the method 'DumpToRandomFile()'.
-By default, no test shall write to the filesystem.
+Most tests don't write to the filesystem.
 I tend to dump the output only for the test I'm currently working on.

 Currently on the TODO-list:
 - Improve the support for the Base 14 Type 1 fonts,